Designated Driver Program

-It is someone who agrees not to drink ANY alcoholic beverages and to transport home safely those who are impaired.
-It does NOT mean at the end of the night that the “most sober” or the “least drunk” be designated to drive.
+It is someone who agrees not to drink any alcoholic beverages and to transport home safely those who are impaired.
+It does not mean at the end of the night that the "most sober" or the "least drunk" be designated to drive.
 It is not meant to endorse any underage drinking and is not used for minors (we strictly endorse a zero tolerance policy for minors with alcohol).

 Participation is voluntary and controlled by the private businesses.
 The program itself is easy to implement.
 All that it needs is to plan ahead and designate one person who will only drink non-alcoholic beverages.
-Each businesses listed below has agreed to provide free non-alcoholic beverages to patrons who identify themselves as the designated driver to their server.
+Each business listed below has agreed to provide free non-alcoholic beverages to patrons who identify themselves as the designated driver to their server.
 Of course, they must be in a party of at least two people and not consume any alcoholic drinks.
 Each year, in November we ask each business to renew their commitment and participation in the program.
 It can be used at private parties as well.
 The host only needs to ensure that one person from each group/couple is selected as the designated driver.
-We also want to remind those hosts of alternatives of taxis, leaving cars overnight and spending the night for guests without drivers.
+We also want to remind those hosts of alternatives of taxis, using a ride service, leaving cars overnight and spending the night for guests without drivers.

 On Thanksgiving 2002 we responded to a head-on crash on Route 3A in Hingham.
-An intoxicated female driver crossed the center lane and struck a family of six head-on.
+An intoxicated driver crossed the center lane and struck a family of six head-on.
 That family, including four children were, properly restrained in seat belts, car seats and an infant carrier.
 They were not seriously hurt.
 The intoxicated driver, with a blood alcohol content of .23% (almost 3 times the limit) was seriously injured.
 Without the seat belts and airbags the crash would have resulted in a holiday tragedy.
-This highlighted the increased danger drunk driver’s cause especially during the holidays and we asked ourselves how we could be more proactive in preventing future drunk driving crashes.
+This highlighted the increased danger drunk driver's cause especially during the holidays and we asked ourselves how we could be more proactive in preventing future drunk driving crashes.

 This driver, however, was not coming from a Hingham establishment.
 This program is not meant to imply that any business has not already been serving in a responsible manner.
 It is only intended to help to ensure that intoxicated drivers leave and raise attention to the issue of drunk driving.
 In fact some business already offer some form of free non-alcoholic drinks.